midnights-ra1n/muses-client/README.md

 ### Desktop (recommended)

-Download the [latest desktop client](https://github.com/jeffvli/feishin/releases).
+Download the [latest desktop client](https://github.com/midnights-ra1n/muses-client/releases).
 The desktop client is the recommended way to use Feishin.
 It supports both the MPV and web player backends, as well as includes built-in fetching for lyrics.

 #### macOS Notes

-If you're using a device running macOS 12 (Monterey) or higher, [check here](https://github.com/jeffvli/feishin/issues/104#issuecomment-1553914730) for instructions on how to remove the app from quarantine.
+If you're using a device running macOS 12 (Monterey) or higher, [check here](https://github.com/midnights-ra1n/muses-client/issues/104#issuecomment-1553914730) for instructions on how to remove the app from quarantine.

 For media keys to work, you will be prompted to allow Feishin to be a Trusted Accessibility Client.
 After allowing, you will need to restart Feishin for the privacy settings to take effect.

 #### Linux Notes

-Feishin is available in [Flathub](https://flathub.org/en/apps/org.jeffvli.feishin).
+Muses isn't available on Flathub or Snap Store for now.

-Alternatively, you can install it as an Appimage.
-We provide a small install script to download the latest `.AppImage`, make it executable, and also download the icons required by Desktop Environments.
-Finally, it generates a `.desktop` file to add Feishin to your Application Launcher.
+Alternatively, you can install it as an AppImage.
+I provide a small install script to download the latest `.AppImage`, make it executable, and also download the icons required by Desktop Environments.
+Finally, it generates a `.desktop` file to add Muses to your Application Launcher.

+Also I provide `deb` and `rpm` packages.

 Simply run the installer like this: